Carline Ray

 Carline Ray (April 21, 1925 – July 18, 2013) was a jazz instrumentalist and vocalist.
 She was a member of the International Sweethearts of Rhythm.

-Biography
+Early life and education

 Carline Ray was born in Manhattan on April 21, 1925.
 Her father was Elisha Ray, a horn player.

 She entered Juilliard at age 16, graduating in 1946 after studying piano and composition.
-She earned a Master's degree in voice from the Manhattan School of Music in 1956.
+She earned a master's degree in voice from the Manhattan School of Music in 1956.

+Career

 After graduation from Juilliard, Ray joined the International Sweethearts of Rhythm as a rhythm guitar player and vocalist.
 After the Sweethearts disbanded, Ray played guitar and sang for Erskine Hawkins and later performed in a trio with fellow former Sweetheart Pauline Braddy.
 She sang back up for Patti Page and Bobby Darrin, and she performed in choruses conducted by Leonard Bernstein.
 She recorded with Mary Lou Williams and also worked with Skitch Henderson, Marian McPartland, and Sy Oliver.
 In 1997, Ray formed the group Jazzberry Jam with pianist Bertha Hope and percussionist Paula Hampton.